ZzyMuk/easyclipboard/README.md

 - This script uses MPC-HC's web interface to extract the current timestamp and video path.
 - Audio is extracted with `ffmpeg` using the Japanese audio stream if available.
+- Audio recording only works for Japanese if your video file has several audio streams change to desired language in: language:jpn

 ---